-- (student's name) reflects on his/her process and thinks deeply about how he/she can improve. - (student's name) thinks about his/her thinking and often asks, "What if...?," which helps him/her see things in new ways. - It's still difficult for (student's name) to explain his/her thinking, but he/she is working hard at it.
+- (student's name) thinks about his/her thinking and often asks, "What if...?," which helps him/her see things in new ways. - It's still difficult for (student's name) to explain his/her thinking, but he/she is working hard at it. - (student's name) is beginning to understand that there can be more than one way to do something and is open to trying new strategies.